lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 efficiently refilled as memory is freed.

-When pages are allocated the free list at the requested order level is checked - if a free chunk of memory at the right order can be found then that is returned otherwise the order levels above are checked until an available chunk is located.
+When pages are allocated the free list at the requested order level is checked - if a compound page of memory at the right order can be found then that is returned otherwise the order levels above are checked until an available compound page is located.
 This is then split until memory of the order required is obtained and this is returned.

-As a consequence of this at least 1 additional chunk is left at each level above the allocation meaning that future allocations can be performed more efficiently.
+As a consequence of this at least 1 additional compound page is left at each level above the allocation meaning that future allocations can be performed more efficiently.
 It also ensures that memory is divided according to need (and coalesced again as soon as memory at any given order is no longer required).